yogthos/markdown-clj/README.md

 ### Code block

-using three backquotes indicates a start of a code block, the next three backquotes ends the code block section.
+Using three backquotes indicates a start of a code block, the next three backquotes ends the code block section.
+Optionally, the language name can be put after the backquotes to produce a tag compatible with the [Syntax Highlighter](http://alexgorbatchev.com/SyntaxHighlighter/).

 ### Indented Code